 Dr Parkinson’s Involvement

 Dr Parkinson has a particular interest in these head and spinal injuries associated with NRL and Rugby Union.
 This includes their physical rehabilitation.
-This interest leads on to include many other contact sports that can see the same injuries.
+This interest leads on to include many other contact sports that can see the same injuries, such as AFL and combat sports.